-Today feels like a good day for a rant and with that said I’m taking to task the Golf magazines that grace our bookshelves.
+Today feels like a good day for a rant.
+I’m taking to task the Golf magazines that grace our bookshelves.

 When the days at my 9 to 5 (more like 6 to 5) get a little long, it’s easy to find a topic that just annoys the heck out of me and justifies a rant on the subject.
-Yesterday was one of the perfect situations where I was stuck at work just watching the clock tick down to 4:30 pm and found an easy way to pass some time by emptying some of my tormenting thoughts that have been building up inside me over the last couple of months.
+Yesterday was one of the perfect situations.
+I was stuck at work just watching the clock tick down to 4:30 pm.
+I found an easy way to pass some time by emptying some of my tormenting thoughts.
+Ones that have been building up inside me over the last couple of months.

 This therapy session involves something I’ve been a victim of for a while now, but recently I found a way to put an end to my misery and hopefully after my soapbox proclamation those of you that struggle with your game, as I have, may find the information provided as valuable as I have.